apache/nano/README.md

 ### pipe

-you can pipe in `nano` just like you do in express. this is available in all methods:
+you can pipe in `nano` just like you do in any other stream. this is available in all methods:

       alice.attachment.get("sugar", "att", {rev: rev})
         .pipe(fs.createWriteStream("/tmp/sugar-for-rabbit"));